ngimber/SD-DNA-PAINT/README.md

 Instructions
 -------
-A detailled workflow is provided in the supplemantary of the manuscript.
+A detailled workflow is provided in the supplemantary of the publication.

 Short workflow:
 1) Localization of single molecules by ThunderSTORM (tested) or rapidSTORM (tested).
 Other file formats may work but need to be converted individually.